MS Thesis Guidelines

 Examination report form

 After the committee recommendation form has been approved by the Graduate College, the Graduate Colllege will send the Examination Report Form to the graduate program coordinator, who will e-mail students that it is available to be picked up from the bioengineering office.
 The Examination Report Form must include the pass/fail decision and signature by the entire committee.
-The Examination Report Form must be submitted to the GPC within two business days of the thesis defense.
-The Red-Border Certificate of Approval is no longer issued by the Graduate College so is not required.
+The Examination Report Form must be submitted to the graduate program coordinator within two business days of the thesis defense.

 Electronic Thesis and Dissertation (ETD) submission

 The Graduate College’s Electronic Thesis and Dissertation (ETD) guidelines and Thesis Manual can assist you in preparing and submitting your thesis.
-Following your defense, the final version of your thesis must be reviewed by your advisor and the Graduate Program Coordinator at email@example.com before it is submitted to the Graduate College through the ETD submission system.
+Following your defense, the final version of your thesis must be reviewed by your advisor and the graduate program coordinator at email@example.com before it is submitted to the Graduate College through the ETD submission system.
 Students are required to pay a publishing fee as outlined in the ETD guidelines.
-Please be sure to include the GPC as the departmental contact when submitting your thesis.

 Master’s thesis defense timeline